-During the fin ancial year, the following dividends were provided for and paid.
+During the financial year, the following dividends were provided for and paid.
 The dividends have been provided for in the financial statements.

-Fully franked dividend of 5 cents per share (2021: Nil) 35,258
+Fully franked dividend of 5 cents per share (2022: 5 cents)

 Significant changes in the state of affairs